Cyber Risk Assessment for Capital Management: Introduction

 \subsubsection{Cybersecurity approach}

 In the cybersecurity literature, researchers often focus on the structural properties of cyber systems and study the risks at a microscopic level.
-For example, \citet{Wang2013} discussed security issues associated with smart grids with extensive insights into the vulnerabilities in individual components of the networ{k a}nd then proposed countermeasures to potential threats, including various attack detection mechanisms and attack mitigation approaches targeting network and physical layers.
-Those insights are helpful for smart grid operators to identify risks and build a list of action items for risk mitigation.
-A similar approach is taken in \citet{Frustaci2018} to identify and reduce risks in Internet-of-Things (IoT) systems.
-The authors identified that the perception laye{r of physical sensors i}s the most vulnerable part of an IoT system and proposed a score-based risk assessment method for critical security issue{s.
+For example, { \citet{Frustaci2018} discussed security issues associated with Internet-of-Things (IoT) systems with extensive insights into the vulnerabilities in individual components of the network, identified that the perception layer of physical sensors is the most vulnerable part of an IoT system, and proposed a score-based risk assessment method for critical security issues}

-B}ased on the same methodology but for more generalized use cases in industrial environments, regulators and leaders of the cybersecurity industry have developed a handful of guidelines and frameworks.
+Based on the same methodology but for more generalized use cases in industrial environments, regulators and leaders of the cybersecurity industry have developed a handful of guidelines and frameworks.
 For example, the National Institute of Standards and Technology (NIST) has developed a generic set of controls called the Cybersecurity Framework (CSF) (see \citet{NIST2018}), which can be used by organizations as voluntary guidance for {cyber risk management.
 S}imilarly, as a cybersecurity industry leader, the Center for Internet Security (CIS) has compiled a detailed list of commonly known vulnerable components in cyber systems and best practices in risk mitigation into CIS Controls (see \citet{CIS2019}).